Vaccarini-Lorenzo/agent-framework-city-assistant/README.md

 Data Flow:
 1. User sends message via Frontend → Orchestrator (A2A)
+   OR via M365 Channel → (ONLY IF NO EMULATOR) Azure Bot Service → M365 Bot Service module → Orchestrator (A2A)
 2. Orchestrator determines which agent(s) are needed
 3. If needed: Orchestrator → Restaurant/Accommodation Agent (A2A as tool)
 4. Accommodation Agent → Geocoding MCP Server (MCP protocol for location lookup)
 5. Agent searches mock data (accommodation agent applies LLM reranking)
-6. Orchestrator streams response back to Frontend (A2A)
+6. Orchestrator streams response back to Frontend (A2A) OR Orchestrator → Bot Service → M365 Channel
 7. All agents persist conversation state to Cosmos DB
 ```